Find Grad Schools

 3 Yearly Graduations

 University of Puerto Rico - Rio Piedras comes in at #12 on our list of the most popular colleges offering master's degrees in educational evaluation and research.
+Roughly 13,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,024 per year, while in-state graduate students, on average, pay $3,870 per year.
 During the most recent year for which we have data, 3 people received their master's degree in educational evaluation and research from UPR Rio Piedras.
-About 100% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+Of these students, 67% were women and 33% were members of underrepresented racial-ethnic groups.

 #14